Payment Protection Insurance (PPI) has been in the news a lot recently...

 Many people are wary of contacting their bank to tell them they’re struggling, but there’s nothing to fear.
 The days of having to go and meet the bank manager and beg for mercy like a naughty school child are long gone.

 Most banks will let you contact them however you prefer: phone, email, web chat, or in person.
-However you get in touch, you can explain that you’d like to reduce your overdraft and ask them to help you.
+However you get in touch, you can explain that you’re worried about always being overdrawn and you’d like to reduce your overdraft.
+Ask them to help you.

 The response you receive will depend on your bank, but if you’ve got a budget worked out then you’ll better understand what you can suggest as an affordable repayment.
 You could ask them to bring down your overdraft limit every month by an amount you can afford and then you’ll steadily clear the debt.